Before You Fix Your Diet, Fix Your Sleep

 Irregular sleep and wake times

-When these are off, people usually assume they just need more discipline.
-In reality, they often need better recovery.
+When these are off, people usually assume they need more discipline.
+Most of the time, they just need better recovery.

-A few foundational habits make a noticeable difference:
+A few things that make a noticeable difference:

 A consistent wake time (this matters more than bedtime)